-UniFirst is a primary sponsor of NASCAR driver Chase Elliott, the 2020 Cup Series champion, three-time "Most Popular Driver,” and winner of the 2020 NASCAR All-Star Race (among others).
+UniFirst is a primary sponsor of 2020 NASCAR Cup Series champion Chase Elliott and the Hendrick Motorsports No. 9 race team.
 UniFirst is also the official workwear provider for Hendrick Motorsports and sister company Hendrick Automotive Group, the largest privately held automotive retail organization in the United States.

 The UniFirst Chevy’s final appearance in the 2020 NASCAR Cup Series came on September 27 at the South Point 400 in Las Vegas, Nevada.
 Elliott and the No. 9 UniFirst team began the playoff race in the third spot, led the pack for 73 laps, and earned a Stage 2 victory.

-That historic 2020 run officially established Elliott as NASCAR’s premier driver, although his emergence didn’t come as a complete surprise.
-After all, Elliott had been on the professional racing scene since he was featured in Sports Illustrated at 13 years old, and it didn’t take long for him to exceed those lofty expectations.
+Chase has been on the professional racing scene since he was featured in Sports Illustrated at just 13 years old.
 After joining Hendrick Motorsports in 2011, the young driver proceeded to make appearances in the stock car touring series, the NASCAR Truck Series, and the NASCAR Xfinity Series.
 Elliott made his official NASCAR Cup Series debut in 2015, and he earned the league’s Rookie of the Year award the following season.

-Since that time, Elliott has been one of the sport’s most recognizable faces, and he’s backed up his popularity with consistent showings on the track:
+Since then, Elliott has been one of the sport’s most recognizable faces, and he’s backed up his popularity with consistent showings on the track:

 - 2017: Ranked 5th, 12 top-five finishes, 560 laps led